This post may contain affiliate links. Please read our disclosure policy.

 - Toast your coconut by pre-heating your oven to 400F degrees.
 Place coconut on rimmed baking dish and toast until golden, about 5-10 minutes.
 Alternatively, add your shredded coconut to a skillet and heat over medium heat until golden brown.

-- Make your cookie dough: Process the dates and toasted coconut in a food processor until formed into a sticky dough.
+- Make your cookie dough: Process the dates and toasted coconut in a food processor (affiliate link) until formed into a sticky dough.

 - Using 1 heaping tablespoon of dough, roll into balls using the palms of your hands, then flatten and shape into thick discs.
 Place flattened cookies on prepared baking pan.